exercism/csharp/concepts/do-while-loops/about.md

 # About

 To repeatedly execute logic, one can use loops.
-If the code in a loop should always be executed at least one, a `do/while` loop can be used:
+If the code in a loop should always be executed at least once, a `do/while` loop can be used:

 ```csharp
 int x = 0;